 Step 3.
 Select all the files you want and click "Recover".
 Then, browse another secure location to save them.

 When you plan to convert NTFS to EXT4 or convert EXT4 to NTFS on Windows, ask the help of EaseUS Partition Master.
 With this tool, you can format the NTFS partition to EXT4 within a few clicks.
-What's more, you can enjoy more functions to manage your EXT4 partitions, such as resize EXT4 partition, create, delete, wipe, merge, and clone EXT4 partitions without effort.
+What's more, you can enjoy more functions to manage your EXT4 partitions, such as to resize EXT4 partition, create, delete, wipe, merge, and clone EXT4 partitions without effort.

 Give it a try to easily organize your hard drive and optimize disk partitions to improve your computer's performance.

 FAQs on How to Convert NTFS to EXT4 on Windows

 The following are the top five highly relevant questions on how to convert NTFS to EXT4 on Windows without losing data.
 If you also have any of these problems, you can find the methods here.

 1. How can I convert NTFS to EXT4 without losing data?